ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 Each of the following parameters specified in {{gid-post}} MUST also be included in the payload of the response, if they are included in the payload of the Join Responses sent for the group: 'rekeying_scheme', 'mgt_key_material'.

-The payload MAY also include the parameters 'ace_groupcomm_profile' and 'exp' parameters specified in {{gid-post}}.
+The payload MAY also include the parameters 'ace_groupcomm_profile', 'exp', and 'exi' specified in {{gid-post}}.
+If the 'exp' parameter is included, the 'exi' parameter MUST also be included.
+If the parameter 'exi' is included, its value specifies the residual lifetime of the group keying material from the current time at the KDC.

 #### Retrieve Group Keying Material {#ssec-key-material-retrieval}